Objective

 Navigating Business Model Alternatives

-Choosing a business model is an important decision for a student team pursuing a start-up venture.
-A student team rarely thinks of this because they are not privy to these conversations among founders.
-They only get to see the final outcome.
-But - this is one of those key decisions that sets up everything, the business model canvas, your value proposition, the operations, the monetization strategy, customer segments and much more.
+Choosing a business model is an important decision because it allows you to monetize your idea.
+We are rarely privy to these conversations among founders.
+We only get to see the final outcome.
+But - this is a decision that sets up everything, your value proposition, the operations, the monetization strategy, customer segments and much more.
+Consider the lemonade stand as an example:

 Core Business Model